 I’m on my third batch of these Gluten-free and Vegan Pumpkin Hazelnut Muffins already this season.
-I set out at the beginning of fall to make a perfectly tasty Pumpkin Muffin that was also healthy (this one being both gluten-free and vegan with no refined sugar) and I knew I had to include hazelnuts because hazelnuts and pumpkin are a beautiful combo in baked goods.
+I set out at the beginning of fall to make a perfectly vegan Pumpkin Muffin that was also healthy (this one being both gluten-free and with no refined sugar).
+Also, I knew I had to include hazelnuts because hazelnuts and pumpkin are a beautiful combo in baked goods.
 This recipe is what I came up with and let me just warn you, they probably won’t stay around your kitchen long.

 My second visit came from my mother in law, Lana, who’s affection for pumpkin may even go beyond mine.
 I knew I wanted to stock the fridge full of things she would love including these muffins.
 When we weren’t reviewing life during our long walks in the park under golden trees, we were smearing pumpkin apple butter onto toast, talking about homemade versions of pumpkin spice lattes, and making pumpkin pasta for dinner.
 Lana and I share a lot of the same tastes and views which always seems to bring us even closer.